 Looking for new releases?
 The following books are coming soon and are certain to be popular.
 To place a hold, just click on the title and then on “Request/Hold” and have your Library card handy.
 The following plot lines are provided by Syndetics, a Bowker service.

-New Releases for August 2017
+New Releases for October 2017

 To see the entire list of new books for this month, please visit “The Short List” blog by clicking here.
 And, don’t miss our suggestions for what to read next in various genres on Pinterest by clicking here.